thingsboard/thingsboard.github.io/docs/user-guide/install/edge/deb-installation.md

 * **In Memory**: The built-in and default queue implementation.
 It is useful for development or proof-of-concept (PoC) environments, but is not recommended for production or any type of clustered deployments due to limited scalability.

 * **Kafka**: Recommended for production deployments.
 This queue is used in the most of ThingsBoard production environments now.
-It is useful for both on-prem and private cloud deployments.
-It is also useful if you want to stay independent of your cloud provider.
-However, some providers also offer managed services for Kafka.
-See for example [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"}.

 {% capture contenttogglespecqueue %}
 In Memory <small>(built-in and default)</small>%,%inmemory%,%templates/install/queue-in-memory.md%br%